 By utilizing thermal control technologies developed for automobiles, we have created compact, light versions of conventional automotive freezer/refrigerators.
-These portable batterypowered products allow non-specialized drivers with passenger cars to flexibly deliver a range of small-lot items.
-Our freezer/refrigerators do not use engines or dry ice for freezing or refrigeration which reduces CO_2 emissions enable anyone to realize stable agricultural production in any location and at any time.
-Specifically, DENSO is working closely with Group company Certhon Build B.V., which is based in the Netherlands and possesses leading-edge horticultural facility technologies.
-Through highly efficient greenhouses-which combine our automation, environment control, and digital transformation technologies-and the fully automated cherry truss tomato harvesting robot Artemy,[®] we will introduce industrial approaches to agriculture, thereby helping to address social issues.
+These portable battery powered products allow non-specialized drivers with passenger cars to flexibly deliver a range of small-lot items.
+Our freezer/refrigerators do not use engines or dry ice for freezing or refrigeration, which reduces CO2 emissions.